sfu-cl-lab/FactorBase/README.md

 Given a relational database, rank the database values according to their (im)probability.

 + [Exception Mining](https://github.com/sfu-cl-lab/exception-mining)
 Given a relational database and a target entity set, rank each entity according to how exceptional it is within its class.
 This tool implements our expected **log-distance metric** from our paper [Model-based Outlier Detection for Object-Relational Data](http://www.cs.sfu.ca/~oschulte/pubs.html).
-Our approach fits within the general framework of [exceptional model mining(http://www.cs.uu.nl/groups/ADA/emm/), see also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch6-anomaly.pptx).
+Our approach fits within the general framework of [exceptional model mining](http://www.cs.uu.nl/groups/ADA/emm/), also see the [tutorial on Anomaly Detection](https://oschulte.github.io/srl-tutorial-slides/ch6-anomaly.pptx).

 ### Compile & Run